percona/percona-server/doc/source/flexibility/max_binlog_files.rst

  Restricting the number of binlog files
 ========================================

-Maximum number of binlog files can now be restricted in |Percona Server| with :variable:`max_binlog_files`.
+Maximum number of binlog files can now be restricted in **Percona Server for MySQL** with :variable:`max_binlog_files`.
 When variable :variable:`max_binlog_files` is set to non-zero value, the server will remove the oldest binlog file(s) whenever their number exceeds the value of the variable.